ManticoreGamesInc/platform-documentation/src/tutorials/animated_mesh.md

 ### Interactive Example

-To see the **Animated Mesh** objects firsthand before adding them to a project see the [Example Project]().
+To see the **Animated Mesh** objects firsthand before adding them to a project see the [Example Project](https://www.coregames.com/games/b31f83/animmeshpreviewer).
 Here you can see sample Animated Mesh objects and test their distinct animations.

 ### API Example Code

 Animated meshes will require custom scripts to do more than animate in place or move to a specific location.
-For examples of ways to script animated meshes, see the [API Examples](examples.md).
+To learn all the methods, parameters, and events associated with animated meshes, see the [Animated Mesh API](examples.md).

 ### Non Player Characters